climacoinworld/climacoin/README.md

 1) `addBeneficiary(beneficiary, cliff, releasesCount, duration, tokensAllocated)`: Add a new beneficiary to the vesting contract with the specified vesting conditions.
 Can be called only by the owner of the vesting contract.
 2) `release()`: Releases all vested tokens that were not claimed yet.
 Can be called only by the beneficiary.
 3) `releaseForAll()`: Releases all vested tokens for all the beneficiaries.
 Can be called only by the owner.

+### TokenStaking.sol

+After deploying it, the staking contract should receive tokens via `addStakedTokenReward(amount)` for future staking logic.
+The contract owner is the only one who can call this method to add native tokens to the reward pool.

+***Staking Packages:***

+Staking packages are predefined inside the constructor.
+The staking packages have the following components:

+- **name**: represents the name of the package
+- **days**: the number of days that need to pass to get the reward
+- **daysBlocked**: the number of days after staking in which users cannot withdraw their tokens
+- **compound interest**: the reward measured in % (i.e. 5%)

+There are 3 staking packages, each with their own characteristics:
+- **silver**: in 30 days you receive 8% of the staked tokens.
+The tokens are blocked for 15 days.
+- **gold**: in 60 days you receive 18% of the staked tokens.
+The tokens are blocked for 30 days.
+- **platinum**: in 90 days you receive 30% of the staked tokens.
+The tokens are blocked for 45 days.

+***Staking Mechanism:***

+When choosing to stake tokens and receive the reward in the native token, users accumulate rewards which compound.
+The unstake function will calculate the compounded interest and return the whole amount (stake + compounded reward) to the user.

+***Examples:***

+Given the following package:
+- **name**: GOLD
+- **days**: 60
+- **daysBlocked**: 30
+- **compound interest**: 18

+If the user stakes $100 worth of TOKEN in the GOLD package, the user will receive 18% of the staked amount each 60 days.
+This staked amount compounds, such that after 120 days, the user receives $139.24 worth of TOKEN instead of just $136 worth of TOKEN.
+Note that the staked amount will be blocked for the first 30 days.

+***Available methods that can be called:***

+1) `stakeTokens(amount, packageName)`: Stakes an amount of funds in a package.
+Can be called by anyone, usually called by the user.
+2) `unstakeTokens(stakeIndex)`: Unstakes and retrieves the initial funds + the reward.
+If the reward is insufficient, the funds are blocked and the users cannot withdraw them.
+Can be called only by the same user who did the stake.
+3) `forceWithdraw(stakeIndex)`: Same as `unstakeTokens`, but if the reward is insufficient, the users can still force withdraw their initial funds, without getting the reward.
+4) `addStakedTokenReward(amount)`: Adds native token reward to the contract.
+Can be called only be the owner of the staking contract.
+5) `removeStakedTokenReward(amount)`: Removes native token reward from the contract.
+Can be called only be the owner of the staking contract.
+6) `checkStakeReward(address, stakeIndex)`: Returns the amount of native token that was accumulated for a stake.
+Can be called by anyone.
+7) `pauseStaking()`: Pause the staking so users can no longer stake their funds.
+Can be called only be the owner of the staking contract.
+8) `unpauseStaking()`: Unpause the staking so users can stake their funds.
+Can be called only be the owner of the staking contract.